-MET will develop several guidance documents on good practices in solid waste management, including guidance on the development of SWM Plans at local authorities.
+MET will develop several guidance documents on good practices in solid waste management (including guidance on waste collection (Task 1.3.2) and guidance on waste disposal (Task 1.4.3).
+This Task 1.1.5 covers the development of guidance for local authorities (including regional councils) on the development of SWM Plans.
 This will also include guidance on reporting requirements for local authorities (Task 1.1.6).
+A template for a SWM Plan is included in Appendix 1 of this Strategy; a template for a quarterly report is included in Appendix 3.